Questions? Hannah@funmuseum.org or 608-784-2652

 Two-hour field trips of 15 or more students in grades K-5 may choose one of the following 20-minute interactive presentations for the beginning of your visit.
 Available Tuesday-Friday from September-April.

 We do not recommend a presentation for children younger than kindergarten or for groups with less than two hours in the Museum.

 Presentations must be requested at least one week in advance and are pending staff availability.

 - Wildlife on the Mississippi—Join in a discussion of the plants and wildlife that live within our National Wildlife Refuge (appropriate for all grade levels).

 - Stuffee – learn about the digestive, circulatory and respiratory systems with our big fabric friend (appropriate for all grade levels).

-- Fire Safety – a presentation from the La Crosse Fire Department (best for K-2nd grades).
+- Fire Safety – a La Crosse Firefighter will share fire safety tips (best for K-2nd grades).

 - Weather – Learn how NewsChannel 8 weather staff predict and report the weather (best for 3rd-5th grades).

 - Coulee Region Humane Society – Learn about the animals they help, the Pet Therapy teams they train, and how to be safe around animals you don't know (best for K-3rd grades).